 Bacon wrapped water chestnuts on a sheet pan, garnished with parsley.

 Growing up, my mom always used to serve bacon wrapped water chestnuts at parties.
-This is a simple dish, but has the perfect blend of textures, and let’s be honest, you can never go wrong with bacon!
+This classic appetizer is a simple dish, but has the perfect blend of textures, and let’s be honest, you can never go wrong with bacon!

 Bacon Wrapped Water Chestnuts Ingredients